Knife Sharpening Q&A

 2) Measurement of "thickness behind the edge," the key metric in keenness.

-3) Edge thinning, if necessary, most often at 10-12 degrees per side for kitchen knives, higher for heavy-use blades.
+3) Edge thinning, if required, is usually 10-12 degrees per side for kitchen knives and higher for heavy-use blades.

-4) Final HAND sharpening, on a fixed angle sharpener (Hapstone), at a final angle appropriate for the knife, its use, and the quality of the steel it is made from, I use a progression of diamond stones from 80 to 2000 grit and polish/deburr the apex with a 3000 grit ceramic stone.
+4) Final HAND sharpening, on a fixed angle sharpener (Hapstone), at a final sharpening angle appropriate for the Knife, its use, and the steel quality it is made from.
+We utilize a progression of diamond sharpening stones from 80 to 2000 grit, and a 3000-grit ceramic for final polish and deburr before hand stropping.

-5) Final Stropping on leather loaded with 1-micron diamond paste to further polish the apex of your knife and remove the burrs created in the sharpening process.
+5) Final Hand Stropping on leather loaded with 1 micron diamond paste to polish the apex of your Knife and remove the burrs created in the sharpening process.

 7) Final clean up and wipe down with isopropyl alcohol to remove residues.